oddbird/oddleventy/content/blog/wingingit/winging-it-31.md

 media:
   - youtube: OEvVW4wQUII
 summary: |
-  CSS Anchor Positioning isn't baseline yet, and there's good reason for that.
+  CSS anchor positioning isn't baseline yet, and there's good reason for that.
   You can use it,
   but it comes with some caveats.
   James, Stacy, and Miriam
   cover new resources
-  to make Anchor Positioning easier, and work through some demos to help you understand how anchor positioning works.
+  to make anchor positioning easier, and work through some demos to help you understand how anchor positioning works.